Meet the Team

 Dr. Garcia earned his medical degree from Faculdade de Medicina at the University of Porto, Portugal.
 As a medical student in Portugal, Dr. Garcia was involved in basic research with a particular focus on cancer and immunology.
 His dissertation, written on the role of the immunological and genetic context of colorectal adenoma, was selected as one of the five best abstracts submitted to the 2019 European Congress of Pathology in the digestive pathology category.

 While still a medical student, Dr. Garcia first joined Dr. Quinones-Hinojosa's team during his surgery clerkship for a one-month period.
-Since finishing his medical training in July 2019 and returning to the team, Dr. Garcia's has focused his research primarily on awake craniotomies and pituitary tumor resections.
+Since finishing his medical training in July 2019 and returning to the team, Dr. Garcia has focused his research primarily on awake craniotomies and pituitary tumor resections.
 He aspires to contribute to the advancement of medical knowledge in the field of neurosurgery and to one day become a neurosurgeon.

 Dr. Ruiz Garcia's research focuses on the modulation of tumor microenvironment in glioblastoma aiming to improve cellular therapy using genetically engineered stem cells.
 Under the mentorship of Daniel M. Trifiletti, M.D., the project was awarded a competitive grant that allows for further study into the implications of tumor microenvironment interactions in glioblastoma multiforme (GBM) treatment.
 His clinical research interest centers around finding better ways to safely treat patients with brain tumors through brain mapping techniques, minimally invasive approaches and stereotactic radiosurgery.

 Dr. Ruiz Garcia graduated from the oldest university in the Americas, National University of San Marcos (UNMSM).
-With almost a 500-year history, UNMSM has always led higher education in Peru.
+With an almost 500-year history, UNMSM has always led higher education in Peru.
 Graduating with the highest honors, he was awarded first place in the National Examination for Internship Qualification (EsSalud) and the National Examination for Medical Students.
 He is very motivated to learn from the experts and to understand the reality of different perspectives.

 Dr. Ruiz Garcia truly believes in helping and empowering others.
 For example, he chose to spend his year of rural service in an underserved community in the middle of a jungle where he served as the only physician in charge.
 Currently, he coordinates the efforts of Mission:BRAIN for Peru.

-In his free time; Dr. Ruiz Garcia enjoys running, playing the guitar and navigating 3D neuroanatomical relationships.
+In his free time, Dr. Ruiz Garcia enjoys running, playing the guitar and navigating 3D neuroanatomical relationships.

 Mieu Brooks joined Dr. Quinones-Hinojosa's team in August 2019 as a lab manager and research technician.
 Her responsibilities as lab manager include lab upkeep, logistics, team management, harvest of intraoperative tissue samples and establishment of novel brain cancer cell lines.
 As a technician, she is involved in research characterizing primary brain tumor cells derived from patients with glioblastoma and studying how these cell lines can be used to create preclinical animal models.
 She is also studying how mesenchymal stem cells (MSCs) can be used as treatment vehicles to combat brain cancer.